tueimage/essential-skills/numpy-scipy-matplotlib.md

 | `k`           | black                 |
 | `w`           | white                 |

-Alternatively, you can also have multiple calls to the `plt.plot()` function, like this
+Alternatively, you can also have multiple calls to the `plt.plot()` function, like this:

 ```python
 x = np.linspace(-10, 10, 100)